Working with AWS App Runner

 Click Next.
 Review and hit the Create & Deploy button.

-8. Once the status of the service reaches completion, then to view the application, hit the ‘Default domain’.
+8. Once the service status reaches completion, then to view the application, hit the ‘Default domain.’

 9. Next, if you want to check if the changes made to the application code will be reflected in the application, change the code in the html and commit.
-Once the changes are committed, then you can see it in the Activity section.
+You can see the changes in the Activity section once the changes are committed.

 11. Clean up the environment after testing the environment more.